PX4/PX4-user_guide/en/concept/flight_tasks.md

 `update()` is called on every loop iteration during the execution and contains the core behavior implementation producing setpoints.

-By convention tasks are contained in a sub folder of [PX4-Autopilot/src/lib/flight_tasks/tasks/](https://github.com/PX4/PX4-Autopilot/tree/master/src/lib/flight_tasks/tasks) (named after the task), and the source files are named with the prefix "FlightTask".
+By convention tasks are contained in a subfolder of [PX4-Autopilot/src/modules/flight_mode_manager/tasks](https://github.com/PX4/PX4-Autopilot/tree/master/src/modules/flight_mode_manager/tasks) named after the task, and the source files are named with the prefix "FlightTask".

 The instructions below might be used to create a task named *MyTask*: